ufal/neuralmonkey/README.md

 ### Package Overview

-- `bin`: Directory with executables and tools
+- `bin`: Directory with neuralmonkey executables
 - `examples`: Example configuration files for ready-made experiments
 - `lib`: Third party software
 - `neuralmonkey`: Python package files
+- `scripts`: Directory with tools that may come in handy.
+Note dependencies for these tools may not be listed in the project requirements.
 - `tests`: Test files

 The `neuralmonkey` package is organized into subpackages as follows: